7Block Labs

 Example of Oracle Abuse

-Suppose a DeFi lending platform relies on an external price oracle for collateral valuation:
+Imagine you're diving into a DeFi lending platform that relies on an external price oracle to determine the value of your collateral.
+Here’s what that means for you:

 interface IPriceOracle {